jepsen-io/maelstrom/doc/workloads.md

 ## Workload: Txn-list-append

 A transactional workload over a map of keys to lists of elements.
-Clients submit a single transaction per request via a `txn` request, and expect a completed version of that transaction in a `txn_ok` response.
+Clients submit a single transaction via a `txn` request, and expect a completed version of that transaction in a `txn_ok` response.

 A transaction is an array of micro-operations, which should be executed in